gilleskratzer/ABN/index.md

 However further [libraries](getting_started.md) could be necessary to best profit from the abn features.

 # Quickstart

+The following [examples](quickstart_examples.md) provide simple illustrations of how to perform data analyses using additive Bayesian networks with abn ( [installation instructions](getting_started.md)).
+The data sets used here are provided with abn.
+Many more examples are given at the end of the relevant manual pages in R, e.g. see ?fitabn, ?buildscorecache, ?mostprobable, ?search.hillclimber.
+More realistic examples are given in case studies.

 # Literature
 # Case studies
 # Quality assurance